-Cut out the backboards and don't forget to make two slits at the bottom.
+Cut out the backboards, and don't forget to make 2 slits at the bottom.
 This is the notch that will hold it on the edge of the glass.

 Sprinkle the gelatin over 1 cup of cold vodka.
 Let it sit for a few minutes before mixing.